WangWenhao0716/Awesome-Diffusion-Replication/README.md

 *Note that some papers may cover more than 1 aspect.*

+# Abstract
+Visual diffusion models have revolutionized the field of creative AI, producing high-quality and diverse content.
+However, they inevitably memorize training images or videos, subsequently replicating their concepts, content, or styles during inference.
+This phenomenon raises significant concerns about privacy, security, and copyright within generated outputs.
+In this survey, we provide the first comprehensive review of replication in visual diffusion models, marking a novel contribution to the field by systematically categorizing the existing studies into unveiling, understanding, and mitigating this phenomenon.
+Specifically, unveiling mainly refers to the methods used to detect replication instances.
+Understanding involves analyzing the underlying mechanisms and factors that contribute to this phenomenon.
+Mitigation focuses on developing strategies to reduce or eliminate replication.
+Beyond these aspects, we also review papers focusing on its real-world influence.
+For instance, in the context of healthcare, replication is critically worrying due to privacy concerns related to patient data.
+Finally, the paper concludes with a discussion of the ongoing challenges, such as the difficulty in detecting and benchmarking replication, and outlines future directions including the development of more robust mitigation techniques.
+By synthesizing insights from diverse studies, this paper aims to equip researchers and practitioners with a deeper understanding at the intersection between AI technology and social good.

 # Contact

 If we miss your awesome paper(s) on replication in diffusion models, please feel free to open an issue or contact Wenhao Wang (wangwenhao0716@gmail.com).